-Figure 2-Diaphragm packless valve[©]
+Figure 2-Diaphragm packless valve[°] (Printed with permission from CGA)

 A container valve is fitted on a container to allow flow into or out of it.
 The valve body is typically made of brass, bronze, stainless steel or other compatible metals.